-The External Investment Manager's primary source of information is from issuers, through analysis of published financial and environmental, social & governance reports, where available, and engagement with company management.
-The Investment Manager also uses a third-party providers for external data metrics for environmental and social characteristics and for data and analysis to support the assessment of good To supplement their own ESG research, the External Investment Manager also has access to third-party resources such as Bloomberg ESG, MSCI and Sustainalytics, on issuer-specific ESG data.
+The External Investment Manager's primary source of information is from investee companies, through analysis of published financial and environmental, social & governance reports, where available, and engagement with company management.
+The Investment Manager also uses a third-party provider for external data metrics (i.e. MSCI ESG) for environmental and social characteristics and for data and analysis to support the assessment of good governance.
+Data is available via data feeds, or it can be pulled from a third-party provider's portal.
+For all relevant assessments, the data is compared to internally set thresholds.